What is cellulite?

 Peaks and troughs

-To start explaining how the whole thing develops, it's worth noting that fat in the deeper layers of the skin is always enclosed in little compartments wrapped up by a thin sheath of connective tissue (connective tissue is made of collagen, elastin and other proteins).
+To start explaining how cellulite develops, it is worth noting that fat in the deeper layers of the skin is always enclosed in little compartments wrapped up by a thin sheath of connective tissue, forming "fat parcels".

-Now, its also worth noting that fat cells can swell several times their normal size.
+Now, it is also worth noting that fat cells can swell several times their normal size.
 As these fat pockets enlarge with excess fat and water, they expand and push the skin surface upwards.

-On the other hand, in reaction to the pushing of fat outwards, the collagen strands that connect the surface of the skin above with the deeper tissues below, become overstretched and injured.
-This eventually leads to contraction and hardening/scarring, pulling the skin down in the process.
+On the other hand, in reaction to the pushing of fat outwards, the collagen strands that connect the surface of the skin above to the deeper tissues below, become overstretched and injured.
+This eventually leads to scarring, contraction and hardening of the collagen strands, eventually culminating in the skin being pulled downwards at those points.

-The peaks (caused by fat pushing the skin out) and troughs (caused by collagen stands pulling the skin down) cause the mattress appearance we call cellulite (see photo below).
+The peaks (caused by fat pushing the skin out) and troughs (caused by collagen stands pulling the skin down) cause the mattress appearance that we call cellulite.
+This also resembles the appearance of "orange peel" (peau d 'orange) and cottage cheese, hence the "cute" names used to describe cellulite...

 90% of women will develop cellulite at some point in their lives

 There are hundreds of anti-cellulite creams around but 90% of those creams don't really work.
-90% of beauty salons offer some sort of cellulite treatment.
-And 90% of those treatments fail to offer you anything more than a slight, temporary reduction for the so called cottage cheese skin or orange peel skin (peau d' orange) appearance.
+90% of beauty salons offer some sort of cellulite treatment and 90% of those treatments fail to offer you anything more than a slight, temporary reduction of cellulite.
 And the obvious question is, why?

-The answer to the why question is the multi-faceted nature of cellulite.
-In one small area of skin you can have connective tissue hardening yet skin looseness; water retention; inflammation; fat accumulation.
-And all of these things reinforce the other, in a vicious circle, as we will see in the next paragraph.
+The answer to the "why" question is the multi-faceted nature of cellulite.
+In one small area of skin you can have connective tissue hardening yet at almost the same spot you also have skin looseness; and water retention; and inflammation; and fat accumulation.
+And each of those things reinforce the other, in a perpetual vicious circle that gradually destroys the very fabric of the skin in the legs and buttocks (and quite often stomach and arms).
+An analysis of this vicious circle follows.

 Cellulite: a web of complications - literally and metaphorically